- The Supreme Court of the United States is the final interpreter of the US constitution, as well as the highest court in a system of federal courts.

 The two candidates have had starkly different approaches to the appointment of Supreme Court justices during their campaigns.

-While Trump has provided a list of potential nominees, Clinton has refrained.
-She has, instead, connected the nomination of justices to issues such as reproductive rights and whether the US constitution protects corporations’ political spending as free speech.
+Whereas Trump has provided a list of potential nominees, Clinton has refrained from doing so, instead connected the nomination of justices to issues, such as reproductive rights and whether the US constitution protects corporations’ political spending as free speech.